|Local Vegetables & Fruit near Willersey|

 Seasonally available local fruit and vegetables in and around Willersey.

 The Vale of Evesham which makes up part of Willersey has long been famous for its high fertility.
 Its is protected by the Cotswold escarpment which has helped form its soil over millenia and has been watered by the many tributaries of the River Avon.
 Willersey Stores, two stalls on the Broadway Road, Broadway Deli, Budgens, two farm shops on the A44 between Broadway and Evesham, another stall on the Willersey Road in Badsey and many others give access to all this local produce.
 Not everything can be available at each outlet because of the huge range.
 Badsey which borders Willersey has long been an important growing area.
 What is available at any one time depends on recent weather, which varieties are grown and how the grower can extend the season profitably.
-Local food is increasingly popular because of better taste of the varieties chosen, greater freshness and for some consumers concern about excessive food miles and the unreasonable fussiness of some large supermarkets.
+Local food is increasingly popular because of the better taste of the varieties chosen and greater freshness.
+For some consumers they also have concern about excessive food miles, the unreasonable fussiness of some large supermarkets and excessive plastic packaging.
 The shorter the distance that food travels, the less likelihood of disruption of supply.
-Its good to meet and talk to the producer of your food.
+Its can also be good to meet and talk to the producer of your food.

 Monthly Availability of Local Vegetables:-